age well

 A few things about GLP-1 therapy that are specific to how it fits within a peptide and hormone optimization approach:

-How GLP-1 fits with sermorelin and hormone therapy
+How GLP-1 fits with sermorelin and hormone replacement therapy

 How long do you stay on GLP-1 therapy?